Roger Federer career statistics

 This is a list of the main career statistics of Swiss former professional tennis player Roger Federer.
 All statistics are according to the ATP Tour website.
-Federer won 103 ATP singles titles including 20 major singles titles, 28 ATP Masters titles, and a shared record of six ATP Finals.
-Federer was also a gold medalist in men's doubles with Stan Wawrinka at the 2008 Beijing Olympics and a silver medalist in men's singles at the 2012 London Olympics.

-Representing Switzerland, Federer assisted in winning the 2014 Davis Cup and a record three Hopman Cup titles (2001, 2018 and 2019).
-He is the first Swiss male player to win a major title, the only Swiss male player to hold the No. 1 ranking in singles, and the only Swiss player, male or female to win all four majors.
-At the international level, he helped Team Europe win three consecutive Laver Cup titles, the 2017, 2018 and 2019 editions.
+Federer won 103 ATP singles titles including 20 majors, 28 ATP Masters, and six ATP Finals.
+Federer was also a gold medalist in men's doubles with Stan Wawrinka at the 2008 Beijing Olympics and a silver medalist in singles at the 2012 London Olympics.
+Representing Switzerland, Federer participated in winning the 2014 Davis Cup and a record three Hopman Cup titles (2001, 2018 and 2019).
+He is the first Swiss male player to win a major title, the only Swiss male player to hold the No. 1 ranking in singles, and the only Swiss player, male or female, to win all four majors.
+He helped Team Europe win three consecutive Laver Cup titles, the 2017, 2018 and 2019 editions.